rockdaboot/wget2/docs/wget2_manual.md

 * --user=user, --password=password

   Specify the username user and password password for both FTP and HTTP file retrieval.
-These parameters can be overridden using the --ftp-user and --ftp-password options for FTP connections and the --http-user and --http-password options for HTTP connections.
+This overrides the lookup of credentials in the .netrc file (--netrc is enabled by default).
+These parameters can be overridden using the --http-user and --http-password options for HTTP(S) connections.

+  If neither --http-proxy-user nor --http-proxy-password is given these settings are also taken for proxy authentication.

 * --ask-password